-One of the most imposing snakes in the world, the king cobra certainly lives up to its name.
+One of the most imposing (and famous) snakes in the world, the king cobra certainly lives up to its name.
 With lengths in excess of 5m and a body diameter of over 12cm, it is the longest venomous species of snake.
 When threatened, it follows typical cobra behaviour by raising the front part of the body off the ground some 1.2m and expanding the neck hood.
 Few, if any, predators would consider tackling this reptile when confronted with this image.
 Normal colouration is dark brown or olive green, although some specimens may be almost black, while others may exhibit a banded pattern.
 King cobras will not usually bite unless harassed.
 A bite from this species is extremely dangerous because of the huge quantities of venom that are produced.

 Distributed from India east to China and south to the Philippines, the king cobra is not a common species probably because it is the top predator in the food chain.
 It inhabits rainforests and bamboo thickets.